Minions of Kindness Fund, Inc.

 Non-Profit Charter/Bylaws

 We serve our co-workers and immediate family by raising and distributing funds to those who experience unique and dire circumstances.
-We offer the Mobile Mini family the opportunity to link arms and make a difference to those in need.
+We offer the WillScot family the opportunity to link arms and make a difference to those in need.

-Directors shall be employees of Mobile Mini Inc. Directors may have such other qualifications as the Board may prescribe by amendment to these Bylaws.
+Directors shall be employees of WillScot, except for the role of Founder and during a Presidential transitionary period of up to 90 days.
+Directors may have such other qualifications as the Board may prescribe by amendment to these Bylaws.

 Each group of Directors shall be elected for terms expiring on the date of the annual meeting of the Board three years subsequent to their election and until their successors are elected and qualified.